Atul Anand: Flag rank

 Anand was promoted to flag rank and was appointed Assistant Chief of Naval Staff (Foreign Cooperation and Intelligence) at Naval headquarters.
 In June 2020, he moved to Pune and took over as the Deputy Commandant and Chief Instructor of his alma-mater, National Defence Academy.
-After an eight-month stint, he was appointed Flag Officer Maharashtra Naval Area (FOMA) in February 2021.
+After an eight-month stint, he was appointed Flag Officer Commanding Maharashtra Naval Area (FOMA) in February 2021.
 He took over from Rear Admiral Vennam Srinivas on 22 February 2021.
 For his tenure as FOMA, he was awarded the Ati Vishisht Seva Medal on 26 January 2022.
 After a short tenure as FOMA, he moved to Karwar as the Flag Officer Commanding Karnataka Naval Area, taking over on 20 December 2021.
+On 1 April 2023, Anand was promoted to the rank of Vice Admiral and appointed Director General Naval Operations (DGNO) at naval headquarters, succeeding Vice Admiral Rajesh Pendharkar.
+After a short stint as DGNO, he was appointed Additional Secretary of the Department of Military Affairs, headed by the Chief of the Defence Staff General Anil Chauhan.